plblum/jivs/packages/jivs-builder/README.md

 # @plblum/jivs-builder: Build your configurations

+Most applications should start with [`@plblum/jivs`](https://www.npmjs.com/package/@plblum/jivs), which installs the Builder API along with the Jivs engine.
+This README covers the Builder package for focused use.

-jivs-builder module is a normal part of the Jivs ecosystem and should be installed when gathering the jivs-suite.
+jivs-builder is a normal part of the Jivs ecosystem and is included when installing the umbrella package.

 ```bash
 npm i @plblum/jivs-builder